 - 2013: The ACCC launched proceedings against two "free range" egg companies claiming the conditions were not free range.

-- For 85% of free-range-egg buyers, animal welfare considerations are among the reasons for their choice.
+- 85% of free-range egg consumers name animal welfare considerations among the reasons for their choice

-- More than half our respondents (52%) told us they’re willing to pay $3-5 more per per dozen for free range rather than cage eggs.
+- more than half our respondents (52%) told us they're willing to pay $3–5 more per dozen for free-range rather than cage eggs.

-Our results highlight how important getting the real deal when buying free range is to consumers.
+Our results highlight how important getting the real deal is for consumers when buying free range.

 If you want to ensure that the free range eggs you buy meet your expectations: